fwolling/OpenIBC/README.md

 ### Download
 #### Version V0.1 -- 2022-10-05
-The design and source files will be published on Wednesday, October 5, 2022.
+The *OpenIBC* project will be presented at the EWSN conference in Linz, Austria on Wednesday, October 5, 2022.
+Along with the presentation, the design and source files will be published.

 <!--<a href="#ref_s01"><b>[1]</b></a>  ...
 [Pickle file](/src/gla716_sub23.p).-->